 Risk adjustment method

-It is common for surgical outcome information to be risk-adjusted because the characteristics of patients treated by surgeons vary, and the outcomes of care will be influenced by these characteristics.
+It is common for surgical outcome information to be risk-adjusted because the characteristics of patients vary across organisations, and the outcomes of care will be influenced by these characteristics.
 For example, on average, outcomes are worse for sicker patients.

 Using control charts to check outcomes are within the expected range

-Surgeon outcome information will always differ from the outcome figures published at a national level because of random variation – some NHS trusts will have higher values and some lower.
+Trust outcome information will always differ from the outcome figures published at a national level because of random variation – some NHS trusts will have higher values and some lower.
 This variation is not communicated when figures are ranked.
-Consequently, these NHS trust or surgeon figures should not be ranked.
-Presenting this information in the form of a league table of surgeon outcomes would be misleading and lead to wrong conclusions about an individual surgeon’s performance.
+Consequently, these NHS trust figures should not be ranked.
+Presenting this information in the form of a league table of outcomes would be misleading and lead to wrong conclusions about an individual trust’s performance.

-On these funnel plots, each dot represents an NHS trust or a consultant and they are compared against the national average.
-The national average for 30-day and 90-day postoperative mortality over the three year period covered by the analysis was 1.73% and 3.27%, respectively; over the five year period, the national averages were 1.73% and 3.16%, respectively.
-The vertical axis indicates the outcome, with dots higher up the axis showing NHS trusts or consultants with higher mortality rate.
-The horizontal axis shows surgical activity with dots further to the right showing the NHS trusts / consultants who perform more operations.
+On these funnel plots, each dot represents an NHS trust and they are compared against the national average.
+The national average for 30-day and 90-day postoperative mortality over the three year period covered by the analysis was 1.6% and 3.2%, respectively.
+The vertical axis indicates the outcome, with dots higher up the axis showing NHS trusts with higher mortality rate.
+The horizontal axis shows surgical activity with dots further to the right showing the NHS trusts that perform more operations.